Retired Not Out, Paul Chappell's Journal

 Royal Iris ferry approaching the Isle of Man Ferry.

-The first pub along the prom is the Ferry at Egremont.
-A pub I’ve never visited and probably never will.
+The first pub along the prom is The Ferry at Egremont.
+A pub I’ve never visited and probably never will (better pubs are available).

 The Ferry pub at Egremont

-There were also lots of runners on the prom.
-And people just taking a stroll.
-Today was a Thursday so the prom was fairly quiet.
+There were also lots of runners, and people just taking a stroll.
+Today was a Thursday so the prom was quiet.
 It can get very busy at weekends.

 Cyclists passing the Ferryr Inn at Seacombe.